evolution-ui/evolution-ui/contribute.md

-Now we are ready to work at our component by staging and committing our changes on the new dedicated branch.
+Now we are ready to work at our component by staging and committing the changes on the new dedicated branch.

+**NOTE**: The `.css` and `.css.map` and output files have to be tracked.

-#### Understanding the framework structure
+#### Understanding the framework's structure

 In Evolution UI we tried to define an easy and well-separate structure.
 To this end, each component is placed in a separate subfolder.